 In addition, every type of case has a certain deadline, called the statute of limitations, wherein you must file your lawsuit, as Mario Iveljic of Mag Mile Law, LLC notes.
 If you don’t file your lawsuit by then, the lawsuit will be barred by the court, and you will be out of luck.
 Therefore, if you get an attorney involved early on, they will have time to investigate your claim, obtain the documents and testimony they may need to develop your claim, and ultimate file suit on your behalf before the deadline.

 It is important to gather evidence while the facts are fresh, witnesses can remember what occurred, and records can be preserved.
 Lawyers may refuse to take your case on if you contact them too close to the filing deadline.
 A litigator can also advise you regarding how to avoid inadvertently damaging your case through your subsequent actions.

-You can also consult a litigation lawyer on whether there are any alternative from going to court.
+You can also consult a litigation lawyer on whether there are any alternatives to going to court.
 Many disputes can be resolved among the parties or by using alternative forms of dispute resolution, like arbitration or mediation.
 These avenues can be confidential and are often less expensive than formal litigation.

-Please refer to our article of Alternative Dispute Resolutions:
+Please refer to our article on Alternative Dispute Resolutions:

 The following are some of the typical issues that a litigation lawyer will handle: